Hope Uzodimma: Governor of Imo State

 In March 2019, the Independent National Electoral Commission sitting in Imo announced the governorship election results of Imo State: Emeka Ihedioha of the PDP who won with 273,404 votes, Uche Nwosu of Action Alliance with 190,364 votes, Ifeanyi Ararume of the All Progressives Grand Alliance with 114,676 votes; and Uzodimma in fourth place with 96,458 votes.
 Uzodimma later challenged the victory of Ihedioha up to the Supreme Court.
-On 14 January 2020, the Supreme Court declared Uzodimma, the duly elected Governor of Imo State.
+On 14 January 2020, the Supreme Court declared Uzodimma the duly elected Governor of Imo State.
 The court held that results from 388 polling units were wrongly excluded from votes ascribed to Uzodimma and the APC in Imo adding that the first appellant Uzodimma holds the majority of lawful votes cast.

-On 15 January 2020, he and Placid Njoku were sworn in as the Governor of Imo State and Deputy Governor of Imo State respectively In his inaugural address, he ordered the states accountant general to provide a comprehensive financial status for the state from May 2010 to January 2020, he also ordered the permanent secretaries of all ministries in the state to forward the status of all contracts awarded, whilst halting the paying for all ongoing contracts.
+On 15 January 2020, he and Placid Njoku were sworn in as the Governor of Imo State and Deputy Governor of Imo State respectively.
+In his inaugural address, he ordered the states accountant general to provide a comprehensive financial status for the state from May 2010 to January 2020, he also ordered the permanent secretaries of all ministries in the state to forward the status of all contracts awarded, whilst halting the paying for all ongoing contracts.

-Uzodimma's administration saw the outbreak of the Orlu Crisis and a military invasion by the Nigerian Army to uproot Biafran separatists.

-Corruption

-On 11 November 2018, Uzodimma was allegedly arrested by a special investigation panel for the failure of one of his companies to execute a US$12 million contract for the dredging of Calabar channel.
-Uzodimma later denied ever being arrested, saying it was an attempt to stop his campaign for governor.
+On 31 May 2023, Uzodimma emerged as chairman of the Progressive Governors Forum, the umbrella body of governors of the ruling All Progressives Congress (APC), replacing Abubakar Atiku Bagudu, the former governor of Kebbi State with the governor of Kaduna State, Uba Sani as the vice chairman.

+In the buildup to his re-election, Uzodinma on 13 August 2023, picked a new running mate, Chinyere Ihuoma Ekomaru for the 2023 Imo State governorship election.

+Awards and nominations

+He was given the 2017 Personal Life of the Most Outstanding Parliamentarian of the Year by the Nigerian News.
+In 2022, Governor Hope Uzodimma bagged a peace award from the United Nations for his efforts at promoting inter-ethnic harmony in Nigeria and good governance in the state.

+He was nominated for the award by the United Towns Agency (UTA) for North-South Cooperation of the United Nations.

+He also bagged The Sun 2021 Governor of the year Award.

+Due to his sterling performance since his assumption of office as the governor of Imo State, South East Nigeria, Hope Uzodimma, bagged the prestigious honour of Most Prolific Governor of the Year 2023 by Face of Democracy Nigeria, FDN.

+In May, 2023, Gov. Uzodimma was conferred with the Grand Service Star of Rivers State (GSSRS) award in recognition for his contribution and commitment to national unity and equity.

+Governor Uzodimma also got honoured by the Institute of Chartered Accountants of Nigeria (ICAN) for his outstanding performance in promoting fiscal transparency in governance.

+Governor Hope Uzodimma bagged UN peace awards.

+In May 2023, he conferred the National honour of Commander of the Order of the Niger by President Muhammadu Buhari.

 Titles

-He had the ceremonial title of Onwa-Netiri Oha of Omuma in Oru East local government of Imo State.
+Uzodimma had the ceremonial title of Onwa-Netiri Oha of Omuma in Oru East local government of Imo State.